moby/moby/docs/reference/api/remote_api_client_libraries.md

 # Docker Remote API client libraries

-These libraries have not been tested by the Docker maintainers for compatibility.
-Please file issues with the library owners.
-If you find more library implementations, please list them in Docker doc bugs and we will add the libraries here.
+These libraries make it easier to build applications on top of the Docker Remote API with various programming languages.
+They have not been tested by the Docker maintainers for compatibility, so if you run into any issues, file them with the library maintainers.

 <table border="1" class="docutils">
   <colgroup>